Baylor vs. Creighton Predictions & Picks - NCAA Tournament Second Round

 Baylor Performance Insights

-- The Bears outscore opponents by 7.3 points per game (scoring 77.1 points per game to rank 54th in college basketball while giving up 69.8 per outing to rank 167th in college basketball) and have a +239 scoring differential overall.
+- The Bears' +239 scoring differential (outscoring opponents by 7.3 points per game) is a result of scoring 77.1 points per game (54th in college basketball) while giving up 69.8 per contest (167th in college basketball).

-- Baylor prevails in the rebound battle by an average of 1.1 boards.
-It is pulling down 30.1 rebounds per game (270th in college basketball) compared to its opponents' 29 per contest.
+- Baylor makes 2.8 more threes per game than the opposition, 9.6 (15th in college basketball) compared to its opponents' 6.8.

 Creighton Performance Insights